aossp/SecurityGuard/README.md

 ##SecurityGuard
 This is an android application which has functions to make user’s cellphone much more safer in security, and brings conveniences to manage one’s cellphone, i.e., memory clean, app management.

-In order to make this app much more intriguing, we also use Live2D Inc. SDK in the app, which make user be able to have interactive action with anime character and clean memory.
+In order to make this app much more intriguing, I also use Live2D Inc. SDK in the app, which make user be able to have interactive action with anime character and clean memory.

-Besides, we add an market to make users be able to use coins to download new Live 2D’s theme to add into their app.
+Besides, I add an market to make users be able to use coins to download new Live 2D’s theme to add into their app.
 Coins can be collected by downloading recommended app

 ## Running the Application